varigence/docs/bimlflex/reference-documentation/AzureErrorAccountKey.md

 # Error Account Key

-A Storage access key to use when accessing the Blob storage.
+A storage Access Key to use when accessing the error file Blob storage.

 Use a separate development environment and manage production keys outside the BimlFlex metadata